-Despite the considerable reductions in catches, following the closure of the mixed-stock fishery at sea in 2007, only 55% of Ireland's assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
-While 32 more rivers could open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting ≥50% of CL, it is clear the overall proportion of rivers with good population status is low.
+Despite the considerable reductions in catches, following the closure of the mixedstock fishery at sea in 2007, only 59% (n=48) of Ireland's assessed salmon rivers are currently estimated to be exceeding biologically-based CLs.
+While 20 more rivers are advised to open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting ≥65% of CL, it is clear the overall proportion of rivers with good population status is low.
 Fish counters and traps provide the most direct assessment of salmon stock status in rivers.
 The number installed and used in stock assessments has increased from 9 in 2002 to a maximum of 31 in recent years.
 There has been variation in the mean count since 2002, with highest numbers recorded in 2007 coinciding with the cessation of offshore drift netting.
-However, there has been a marked decline in salmon counts subsequently with 2014 and 2015 being the two lowest values in the entire time series.
-A minor upturn was evident from the series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years.
-However, this upturn appears not to have continued in 2021.
+However, there has been a marked decline in salmon counts subsequently.
+A minor upturn was evident from the time series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years.
+However, this upturn appears not to have continued since that time for the stock as a whole.
+As regards the MSW component, since 2020, a minor upward trend is evident and this reflects anecdotal reports from across the country in 2022 that MSW fish were a more notable feature of overall returns in 2022.
 These counter data can be considered as an index for other rivers nationally and likely reflect the national trend.

 Marine survival values in the past five years are amongst the lowest recorded since the coded-wire tagging programme commenced in 1980.
 Changes in oceanic conditions leading to poor recruitment of salmon have been implicated by NASCO following international investigations into the decline of salmon stocks (e.g. SALSEA Merge).
-Recent stock forecasts from ICES for stocks in the southern range of the North-east Atlantic, indicate that this low stock situation will prevail at least until 2021.
+Recent stock forecasts from ICES for Irish stocks in the southern range of the North-east Atlantic, indicate that this low stock situation will prevail at least until 2024.
 Given the current poor survival, the expectation of large catches is unrealistic at present and priority should be given to conservation objectives rather than catch increases until there is a noticeable improvement in stock abundance.